wordofwarning/wordofwarning.org/current/2018-springsummer/pearson/index.md

 #### Venue + Booking Details
 Date: Wednesday 13 June 2018, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: available to reserve from Friday 18 May, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+Tickets: available to reserve from Wednesday 16 May, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information